Breast taboo

 "I would say most women are not happy [with their breasts].
 I took a bunch of slides of women's breasts, as part of a slide show I put together, and every single woman who took off her shirt for me, had something to say, "Like, my breasts used to be great, but now they're saggy."
 Or, "I bet I've got the smallest breasts you've ever seen."
 So, unfortunately, many of them are not happy. ...

 But you know, of the women I interviewed, the ones that were happiest with their breasts were the women while they were breastfeeding.
 They weren't thinking about, "Is it too small?
 Is it too big?"
 It's just doing something wonderful."
-Carolyn Latteier, the author of Breasts, The Women's Perspective on an American Obsession, in Berman & Berman's TV program "All about breasts". (aired June 4, 2002, see transcript)

 Breast obsession and men

-For these men, it is not just a general appreciation of the female figure or the various body parts of a woman, but a fetish, an extreme fixation or obsession.
+While nearly all women in the U.S. are worried (or even obsessed) about their breast size and shape, a lot of the men have definite obsessions with female breasts; to them breasts have become a source of sexual fantasy / turn-on.
+For these men, it is not just a general attraction to the whole female figure, or an appreciation of the various body parts, but a fetish, an extreme fixation or obsession.
 They get sexually inspired by looking at pictures with cleavage, where breasts are enticingly almost visible, yet hidden.
+While these men probably realize that this is happening, and feel they enjoy it, they are nevertheless "bound" by this behavior.

-A comment we received in December 2006:
+A comment we received (2006):

 "Yet I disagree that it is women who are most bound by the perversion of our culture.
 In truth I believe that we men equally suffer.
 The corrupted view of breasts is designed to make men more and more subject to the attacks of sexual ads and entertainment.
 This propels men to sexual indulgence and women to become more sexually enticing, in which both become morally destitute and often victims of criminal acts.
 Surely, our very genetics make more fit bodies appealing, but sexual obsession with nudity and particularly with breasts has been planned to spike our naturally tendencies into money-making impropriety."